clocklimited/Darkroom-api/API_DOCUMENTATION.md

 # API

+Note, when running examples for image manipulation, make sure you've uploaded the test files so you've got something to play with.

 ## **POST /**

   Creates a number of images on Darkroom.
 If the image(s) already exist in the backend store, they will not be stored again.